Editing services are available to authors who sign under the Best or Pro levels.

 |6.14 x 9.21||8.500 x 11.00|

-At TEACH Services, our designers work closely together to create a beautiful, professionally designed book that will grab people's attention.
+At TEACH Services, our designers work closely together to create a beautiful, professionally designed interiors that will grab people's attention.

 |Chapter Title Page with Image||Page with Pull Quote and Footnote||Page with Sidebar|

-This design includes the back cover, which will include a description of your book, the ISBN barcode, and a short biography and/or photograph if you desire and if there is enough space (any jewelry for adornment will be edited out).
+Standard cover design work includes the front and back cover.
+Our designers will supply eight different covers for you to review and "Pick One" for us to use for your book.
+This will include a description of your book, the ISBN barcode, and a short biography and/or photograph if you desire and if there is enough space (any jewelry for adornment will be edited out).
 If artwork is desired or required, we have many artists we work with who specialize in a variety of styles.

 If you shop for a designer outside of TEACH Services for you cover or interior layout and design, you may find the prices might range as little as $250 and up to $1,000, depending on the quality and complexity of the work.
-Please note that TEACH Services’ interior design and cover charges are typically less than the high end mentioned above.
+Please note that TEACH Services’ interior design and cover charges are typically less than the high end mentioned above and are included with our services.
+Please not that suppling your own design will not reduce your charges for cover disign.
 However, they are more than the low-quality beginner too.
 As we make our profit on sales of your book, we wish you to have the highest quality and eye appeal possible to achieve the highest sales.

 The e-book market is growing at an astonishing rate.
 More and more individuals and publishers are supplementing their print books with e-books.
 TEACH Services has invested time and money into learning the ins and outs of the e-book market and the different formats and requirements of the major e-book distributors—Amazon, Barnes & Noble, Google, and Apple.
 In addition, all e-books are listed with more than 40 independent e-book sellers.
 To see a list click here.